Basset-Hound-OSINT/basset-hound/notes.md

 TODO

+- [ ] exit button next to but before "add person" to return to index.html to select a project to open
 - [ ] unique id
 	- [ ] check current list of people
 	- [ ] check project folder for folders of same string name (see adding files to individuals)